Support Your Health Forum’s Mission by Donating or Purchasing a Book by the Author.

 Many people will succumb to this virus.
 Though many more will recover completely.
 Even as I realize that the impact of death from this virus will likely be less than the amount of deaths attributed YEARLY to influenza, I am not consoled completely.
 Systems will be tested.
 The societal support system will buckle.
 The economy will be hit hard, as we have watched the stock market dive.
 We will also continue to see decreases in growth, production, jobs, as we have watched events get canceled, flights and cruises get canceled or unfilled.
 Those in the margins, such as the homeless, unemployed and chronically ill, will suffer a greater loss.
 People will die.

 Society is like a living entity.
 Its efforts have turned toward self-preservation and buffering the impact of this growing pandemic.
-We shift toward producing masks and ensuring the our healthcare workers are protected.
+We shift toward producing masks and ensuring that our healthcare workers are protected.
 We try to disrupt the chain reaction of this natural event through social distancing to “flatten the curve” as if removing the kindling away from a forest fire, lest one of us ignites and spreads the fire further.
 At this time the collective consciousness is centered on one thing COVID-19.
 It fuels our thoughts and fears, it fuels our actions, and it fuels our plans.

 What will the future bring?
 We are now living in an experience which is encapsulated by the course of this pandemic.
 Moment by moment, we measure our actions, we speculate on the time left for it to pass, and we attempt to understand this epidemic any way we can.
 The news outlets flood the public with exceptional cases – a women who is otherwise healthy in her 30’s developed respiratory distress because of COVID-19.
 ER physicians on the frontline now in critical condition from the viral infection.
 These are true, unfortunate, and very sad to hear.
 People will die.
 Though most people will recover.